ESMValGroup/ESMValCore/doc/quickstart/configure.rst

 Dask profiles
 -------------

-ESMValCore provides a set of predefined Dask profiles, which can be selected in a YAML configuration file via
+Because some recipes require more computational resources than others, ESMValCore provides the option to define "Dask profiles".
+These profiles can be used to update the `Dask user configuration <https://docs.dask.org/en/stable/configuration.html>`__ per recipe run.
+The Dask profile can be selected in a YAML configuration file via

 .. code:: yaml